vitorjaguat/react-notes/index.md

 );
 ```

+### Context limitations

+- React Context is NOT optimized for high frequency changes.
+For that, we should use Redux.
+- React Context also shouldn't be used to replace ALL component communications and props.
+Components should still be configurable via props and short "prop chains" might not need any replacement.

 ### useContext hook

 In order to access the Context and change the global props, we have to use a hook called **useContext**.